-1. The 'data quality' management process is without a doubt the most important component of the overall data management system structure to ensure 'quality data'.
+- 1. The 'data quality' management process is without a doubt the most important component of the overall data management system structure to ensure 'quality data'.
 The data management involves also data policy, data warehousing and data security components to mention a few.
-However, 'quality data' should guide and support any data-related endeavour, such as the gathering of environmental information through scientific-based monitoring strategies to assess the status of the marine environment (e.g. UNEP /MAP IMAP and similar programs worldwide).

-2. Through guaranteeing data quality, one can be sure that the next steps, both in terms of monitoring and assessments, will be based on robust information and demonstrable environmental facts (i.e. defendable and reproducible); and therefore, the marine environmental Mediterranean knowledge will be constructed minimizing flaws.
+However, 'quality data' should guide and support any data-related endeavour, such as the gathering of environmental information through scientific-based monitoring strategies to assess the status of the marine environment (e.g. UNEP/MAP IMAP and similar programs worldwide). - 2.
+Through guaranteeing data quality, one can be sure that the next steps, both in terms of monitoring and assessments, will be based on robust information and demonstrable environmental facts (i.e. defendable and reproducible); and therefore, the marine environmental Mediterranean knowledge will be constructed minimizing flaws.
 The 'data quality' approach is a common approach to ensure, control and optimize the value of data from observations in all fields, such as science, medicine, business and politics to mention few.
-However, the 'data quality' concept has many functional attributes.

-3. The schemes for Quality Assurance and Control of Data for MED POL Monitoring Database and IMAP (Pilot) Info System can be organized at two levels of Data Quality Assurance for each IMAP Common Indicator and Database Quality Assurance System and Reporting Schemes (i.e. data quality management).
-The former needs to be built in the IMAP (Pilot) Info System considering present functional modules for data validation and data flagging, according to single parameter characteristics provided for MEDPOL monitoring data.
-The latter is proposed in the present document as a three-fold organisational approach in the data quality chain.
-Furthermore, application of herein proposed Quality Assurance (QA) Schemes for Common Indicators under IMAP EO5 and EO9 for organizational levels 1 and 2, needs to be aligned and complemented by the Protocol for QA Categories per each IMAP Common Indicator as proposed in Table 4.
+However, the 'data quality' concept has many functional attributes. - The schemes for Quality Assurance and Control of Data for MED POL Monitoring Database and IMAP (Pilot) Info System can be organized on two levels.
+On the first level, there is a monitoring data Quality Assurance and Quality Control (QA/QC) for each IMAP Common Indicator; on the second level, there is a full Database Quality Management and Reporting Schemes.
+These need to be built in the IMAP (Pilot) Info System considering present functional modules (i.e. MEDPOL Database approach), both for data technical validation and data flagging, respectively.
+Furthermore, the reporting data flows are proposed in the present document as a three-fold QA organisational approach in the data quality chain taking into account the overarching data quality chain with regards to the Database Quality Management.
+For this reason, the application of herein proposed overall quality frameworks for IMAP Common Indicators under EO5 and EO9 needs the organizational levels 1 and 2 to be aligned and complemented by a flagging approach (i.e. based on Quality Categories to estimate the final value of datasets) per each IMAP Common Indicators proposed later in Table 4.
 A full compatibility between the two QA levels (both levels 1 and 2, plus level 3) needs to be ensured.

-4. There are basic attributes (i.e. conditions of the 'data quality' overall framework) to be fulfilled to guarantee both the 'data quality' from an objective and analytical point of view and their fit-for-purpose in applying the Quality Assurance Reporting Schemes as illustrated in Figure 1.
-From both technical and user perspectives, there are some main attributes which makes the data to be of quality, particularly for environmental data (and databases).
+The full compatibility and flows between the two first QA levels (i.e. 1 and 2) and the third level needs to be ensured for the optimal quality of data in the IMAP (Pilot) Info System. - 4.
+There are basic attributes (i.e. specific requirements of the 'data' within the overall quality framework) to be fulfilled to guarantee both the 'data quality' from an objective point of view and their fit-for-purpose, under the overall Database Quality Management, including the Reporting Schemes as illustrated in Figure 1.
+From both technical and user perspectives, there are some main attributes which makes the data (ca. databases) to be of quality, particularly for environmental datasets.

 Figure 1.
-Main attributes for IMAP 'data quality' as one of the dimensions of the data quality management system.
+Main attributes for the IMAP Common Indicators 'data quality' as one of the-dimensions of the database quality management system for IMAP Info System.